-Lewis Mumford in his The Myth of the Machine: The Pentagon of Power points out that one particular enterprise, namely mining, set the pattern for later modes of mechanization by its callous disregard for human factors, by its indifference to the pollution and destruction of the neighboring environment, by its concentration upon the physicochemical process for obtaining the desired metal or fuel, and above all by its topographic and mental isolation from the organic world of the farmer and the craftsman, and the spiritual world of the Church, the University and the City.
-In its destruction of the environment and its indifference to the risks to human life, mining closely resembles warfare-though likewise it often, through its confrontation of danger and death, brings into existence a tough, self-respecting personality . . . the soldier at his best.
+Lewis Mumford in his The Myth of the Machine: The Pentagon of Power points out that one particular enterprise, namely mining, set the pattern for later modes of mechanization by its callous disregard for human factors, by its indifference to the pollution and destruction of the neighbouring environment, by its concentration upon the physicochemical process for obtaining the desired metal or fuel, and above all by its topographic and mental isolation from the organic world of the farmer and the craftsman, and the spiritual world of the Church, the University and the City.
+In its destruction of the environment and its indifference to the risks to human life, mining closely resembles warfare - though likewise it often, through its confrontation of danger and death, brings into existence a tough, self-respecting personality, . . the soldier at his best.
 But the destructive animus of mining and its punishing routine of work, along with its environmental poverty and disorder were passed on to the new industries that used its products.
 These negative social results offset the mechanical gains.

 This new attitude toward gainful activity is well reflected in the introduction of a new term to designate it.
-Tripaliare meant to torture on the trepalium, which was first mentioned in the sixth to torture on the trepatium, which was first mentioned in the sixth century as an instrument of impalement made out of three wooden sticks.
-By the twelfth century the word in both French and Spanish expressed a painful experience to which man is subjected; only in the sixteenth century did it become possible to use the verb trabajar interchangeably with laborar and sudar on the job.
+Tripaliare meant to torture on the trepalium, which was first mentioned in the sixth century as an instrument of impalement made out of three wooden sticks.
+By the twelfth century the word in both French and Spanish expressed a painful experience to which man is subjected; only in the sixteenth century did it become possible to use the verb trabajar interchangeably with labourer and sudar on the job.
 Equally significant is what happened in the English language.
-Things began to work-first medicines (1600) and then physical tools (1600) areas though these properties. then physical tools (1650), even though these were not yet tools driven by any outside power.
+Things began to work - first medicines (1600) and then physical tools (1650), even though these were not yet tools driven by any outside power.
 The alchemist's dream of making a homunculus in the test tube slowly took the shape of creating robots to work for man, and to educate men to work alongside them.
 The ideology of an industrial organization of tools and a capitalist organization of the economy preceded by many centuries what is usually called the Industrial Revolution.
-On Baconian premises Europeans began, according to Mumford, to save time, shrink space, augment power, multiply goods, overthrow organic norms and displace real organisms with mechanical processing to the same single force. throw organic norms and displace real organisms with mechanisms that stimulated them or vastly magnified some single function they performed.
+On Baconian premises Europeans began, according to Muniford, to save time, shrink space, augment power, multiply goods, overthrow organic norms and displace real organisms with mechanisms that simulated them or vastly magnified some single function they performed.
 All these imperatives, which have become the groundwork of science as technology in our present society, seem axiomatic and absolute only because they remain unexamined.
 The same change of mind appears also in a transfer from ritual regularity to mechanical regularity with an emphasis on time-keeping, space-measuring, account-keeping, thus translating concrete objects and complex events into abstract quantities.
 According to Mumford, it was this capitalistic devotion to repetitive order that helped undermine the unmeasurable personal balance between the workman and his tools.

 New power meant a new relation to time.
-The lending of money against interest was considered "against nature" by the Church: money naturally was a means of exchange to buy necessities, not a capital that could work or bear fruits.
-During the seventeenth century even the Church abandoned this view-though reluctantly-to accept the fact that Christians had become capitalist merchants.
+The lending of money against interest was considered 'against nature' by the Church: money naturally was a means of exchange to buy necessities, not a capital that could work or bear fruits.
+During the seventeenth century even the Church abandoned this view - though reluctantly - to accept the fact that Christians had become capitalist merchants.
 Time became like money: I now can have a few hours before lunch; how shall I spend time? . . .
 I am short of time so I can't afford to spend that much time on a committee; it's not worth the time! . . .
 It would be a waste of time; I'd rather save an hour.